-Just Think Zones
+Think Customer Zones

-The most successful restaurants have recognized that their stores are not just big branded boxes.
+The most successful restaurant chains have recognized that their stores are not just branded boxes.
 Each store is actually a collection of many individual "customer operating zones".
 Customers behave differently in each zone.
 Their needs and expectations are different.
 Each of these unique zones is right for one merchandising strategy, and dead wrong for another.
-By identifying these zones and understanding how customers behave in each zone, we can craft zone-specific communications and merchandising strategies that are sharply responsive to how customers use these zones.
+By identifying these zones and understanding how customers behave in each zone, one can craft zone-specific merchandising strategies and communications that are sharply responsive to how customers use these zones.
 This makes the customer experience faster, easier, and more enjoyable, while distinguishing your brand and maximizing business results.

 The concept of developing merchandising and communications strategies based on "customer operating zones" was pioneered by King-Casey decades ago.
 This blend of science and creativity is used to help clients manage the entire customer experience.
 A curb to curb journey.
-The acronym "COZI®" (Customer Operating Zone Improvement) captures the methodology used by leading QSR and Casual Dine concepts.
+The acronym "COZI®" (Customer Operating Zone Improvement) captures the methodology used by leading QSR, fast casual and casual dine concepts.

 COZI® involves a multi-step process, as follows:

-COZI® Strategic Discipline
+COZI® Process

 - 1. Zone Assessment.
 Understand your environment and your customers.
-Begin by identifying all of the COZI® zones within your store.
+Begin by identifying all of the COZI® zones within your restaurant.
 What are your "zones of opportunity"?
-Using a QSR or Fast Casual restaurant as an example, these zones typically include the following:
+Using a QSR or fast casual restaurant as an example, these zones typically include the following:

 - Entry Zone

 - Line-Up Zone

 - Order Zone

 - Pay Zone

 - Beverage Zone

 - Pick-up Zone

 - Dine-In Zone

 - Exit Zone